neuralmagic/deepsparse/user-guide/deepsparse-benchmarking.md

 Run `deepsparse.benchmark -h` to see full command line arguments.

-Let's walk through a few examples of common functionality.
+These are a few examples of common functionality.

 ### Pass Your Local ONNX Model

 Beyond passing SparseZoo stubs, you can also pass a local path to an ONNX file to DeepSparse.
-As an example, let's download an ONNX file from SparseZoo using the CLI to a local directory called `./yolov5-download`.
+As an example, download an ONNX file from SparseZoo using the CLI to a local directory called `./yolov5-download`.

 ```bash
 sparsezoo.download zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/pruned85_quant-none --save-dir yolov5-download